 Two-dimensional imager scanners are the most expensive yet the most versatile scanner type.
 They can decode any barcode type including two-dimensional and are extremely powerful.
 Such scanners can capture images on nearly any surface, even damaged, and from a large distance and at high speed.

-How Barcode Scanners Decode Information?
+How do Barcode Scanners Decode Information?

 Finally, you can use the acquired knowledge about barcodes and scanner types to understand how scanners decode data.